In the Nursery class we have a teacher and classroom teaching assistant.

 Also we plan our activities to focus on the ‘Characteristics of Effective Learning’ as they help the children to develop important life skills and attitudes.

-As well as this we continue to sing daily, as nursery rhymes and songs are crucial for developing children’s communication, language and literacy skills.
+As well as this we sing daily, as nursery rhymes and songs are crucial for developing children’s communication, language and literacy skills.
 Other benefits include early maths skills and physical development through learning and copying actions.
+This half term we will be focussing on nursery rhymes, action and number songs.

 Even though we plan specific activities for the children a lot of what we do in Nursery has a child centred approach.
 We observe the children in their play and base activities around their interests linking them to the EYFS curriculum.